Observation input

 CLM observation file variables

-If TSMP-PDAF is only applied with CLM, different variables have to be specified in the observation files:
+If TSMP-PDAF is only applied with CLM, different variable arrays of dimension dim_obs (exception dr of dimension 2) have to be specified in the observation files:

 obs_clm